MEMozki/documentation-mech/README.md

 ## License

-MEchgram is licensed under the MIT License.
+mechgram is licensed under the MIT License.
 See the LICENSE file for details.

 ---